phoebe-project/phoebe2/README.md

 CHANGELOG
 ----------

+### 2.1.14 - contacts inclination RVs hotfix

+* Fixes the polar rotation axis for RVs in contact systems with non-90 inclinations by re-enabling the alignment (pitch, yaw) constraints and enforcing them to be 0.

 ### 2.1.13 - constraint flip loop hotfix

 * Fixes infinite loop when trying to flip esinw AND ecosw